robertorcosta/azure-docs.pt-br/articles/databox/data-box-disk-troubleshoot.md

 ## <a name="validation-tool-errors"></a>Erros da ferramenta de validação

-Os erros contidos no *Error. xml* com as ações recomendadas correspondentes são resumidos na tabela a seguir.
+Os erros contidos no *error.xml* com as ações recomendadas correspondentes são resumidos na tabela a seguir.

 | Código do erro| Descrição                       | Ações recomendadas               |
 |------------|--------------------------|-----------------------------------|